murtyjones/purdy/README.md

 `examples/playground` attempts to render `pdfs/sample-no-xref-entries/sample-no-xref-entries.pdf`, which has some text on pages one and two, and has some shapes on page 2.
 Right now, only the shapes are rendered.

 To run Purdy, clone this repo and run `make eg1` from the repo root.
-Once the program has finished, you can open `examples/playground/img/page-2.png` to see the output.
+Once the program has finished, you can open `examples/playground/img/page-2.png` to see the output (actually, `page-2.png` is committed to source control so you don't to have to run anything to see it unless you're actively making changes to the library).

 ## Contributing